 We will be using information provided by you in order to undertake this study and will use the minimum personally-identifiable information possible.
 We will keep identifiable information about you for 12 months after the study has finished.
+Your bank details will be stored for 7 years in accordance with University of Oxford financial policy.
 This excludes any research documents with personal information such as consent forms which will be held securely at the University of Oxford for 3 years after the end of the study.